Understanding Council Committee Structures

 - Finance and Audit Committee - includes all members of Council

-The City continues to explore opportunities to improve and, moving forward, changes may occur to existing committees or new committees may be formed where a need is identified by Council or City staff.
-Through it all, the City is, as always, committed to serving the interests of the community.
+Changes may occur to existing committees or new committees may be formed where a need is identified by Council or City Staff.

 FREQUENTLY ASKED QUESTIONS